alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 ## Future plans

-With more confidence in the cachability of the individual component assets, there are further improvements to the performance of GOV.UK that could be made, for example:
+With more confidence in the cachability of the individual component assets, there are further improvements to the performance of GOV.UK that could be made - for example:

 * preload assets based on most common next pages - similar to [guess.js][guessjs]
 * lazy loading of component assets that aren't visible - for example, the footer and feedback components are always at the bottom of a page